Quick Start Single-Node Linux Installation

-This guide describes how to deploy a complete single-node on-premises instance with all platform services on one machine.
+Quickly deploy a complete single-node instance with all platform services on one machine.
 Single-node installations are suitable for testing, proof-of-concept, and small-scale environments.

 The single-node installation steps for v3.5.1 are identical to v3.5.0.
 If you have previously installed v3.5.0 using this guide, the same steps apply for v3.5.1 with the v3.5.1 installer package.